Duck Lake, Saskatchewan

 She got up, got into her bed and waited for Mrs. Fisher to come.

 Mr. Tucker’s final address to the jury consumed more than an hour, as he carefully covered all of the important points in the story told by Charlotte Smith in the witness box.
-He told that jury that Mrs. Smith was terrified when she found herself locked in their home with a husband who’d abused her for years and who was in a towering rage, that she shot him in what she thought to be self defense.
+He told the jury that Mrs. Smith was terrified when she found herself locked in their home with a husband who’d abused her for years and who was in a towering rage, that she shot him in what she thought to be self defense.
 He described Smith’s vicious temperament, his insane jealousy and his abuse of Jerry Pocha, all of which had been corroborated by other witnesses.

 On October 19, 1935 the jury found her guilty of murder, with a recommendation of mercy.
 On October 21, 1935, she was sentenced to death by hanging, to take place on January 24, 1936.